 Well, unfortunately, the yarn I used in the 1.5 Hour Beanie pictured above has now been discontinued, so today I'm sharing a freshly updated version of the pattern complete with sizes to fit (almost) anybody.

-The yarn I used in the preschool, child and adult beanies pictured here is new from Lion Brand and I'm so excited about its introduction.
+The yarn I used in the crochet toddler hat pictured here is new from Lion Brand and I'm so excited about its introduction.
 It's called Color Made Easy and it delivers on its name with a beautiful palette of modern, hip colors.
 (Check them all out here!)

 The aspect I love most about this yarn though is that it's a category 5 yarn, which means it's chunkier than a worsted weight yarn, but not super bulky.

-While the original pattern used a category 5 yarn as well, I find Color Made Easy to be slightly thinner, which is why the stitch and row counts in the for the adult size below differ a bit from the original version.
+While the original pattern used a category 5 yarn as well, I find Color Made Easy to be slightly thinner, which is why the stitch and row counts in the adult size below differ a bit from the original version.

-How to Crochet a Hat for Absolute Beginners Video Tutorial
+How to Crochet a Hat for Beginners - Video Tutorial

 In the original version of this free easy beanie pattern, I shared a step-by-step video tutorial that covers each part of the pattern slowly enough that you can learn how to crochet a hat even if you're a complete beginner.

 If you'd like to see me whip up one of these crochet hats in just one hour (or actually, in just one short one minute video), I've included a fun timelapse of this pattern coming together below.